• DNDi_Logo_No-Tagline_Full Colour

 How is visceral leishmaniasis diagnosed?

 Visceral leishmaniasis is diagnosed by combining observations from a physical exam by a health worker with parasitological or antibody-based diagnostics.
-The main signs are prolonged fever, weight loss, enlargement of the spleen, and anemia.
+The main signs are prolonged fever, weight loss, enlargement of the spleen, and anaemia.
+Several rapid diagnostic tests are available for use in field conditions.

-Other approaches for visceral leishmaniasis diagnosis involve antibody detection using the rK39 rapid diagnostic test (RDT) and the alternative Direct Agglutination Test (DAT) to confirm infection.
-People with VL symptoms but negative diagnostic results are referred to hospitals or clinics where microscopic examination of tissue aspirate (spleen, bone marrow, or lymph node) is available.
-Spleen aspiration, if performed incorrectly, can cause fatal bleeding.
+People with visceral leishmaniasis symptoms but negative diagnostic results are referred to hospitals or clinics where microscopic examination of tissue aspirate (spleen, bone marrow, or lymph node) is available.
+If performed incorrectly, spleen aspiration can cause fatal bleeding.

 More information